JeffersonLab/LightIonEIC/Onshell-Extrapolation/readme.txt

-Written by Oz Amram July 2014
-amram@jlab.org

-This directory contains code to generate electron-deuteron scattering cross section data from Misak's and Christian's models.
-It also contains code to extract F2N from this data for different orders of fit and t' ranges.
+This directory contains code to generate electron-deuteron scattering cross section data from Misak's and Christian's models and was also designed to be used with the event generator for extract F2N from virtual data.
+This allowed for testing of different order fits as well as different t' ranges.

 The the directory is divided into the sub-directories christians_model misak_model and data_reading.
 The cross section data is generated from modified fortran code located in the christians_model and